ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ## Preliminary Measures

-- Manual declaration of BUILD_NUMBER in <project>/build.gradle in order to avoid any versioning issues
+- Manual declaration of BUILD_NUMBER in <project>/build.gradle in order to avoid build-version mismatch

 ```
         computeVersionCode = { ->